-Recent interest and consequential research into the people known as Phoenicians has thrown new light on who they were, where they came from, when they arrived in Spain and their effect on the indigenous populations.
-Over the next few days we will take a look at these enigmatic people and their legacy in Andalucia.
+Recent interest and consequential research into the people known as Phoenicians has thrown new light on who they were, where they came from when they arrived in Spain and their effect on the indigenous populations.
+In this series, the Phoenicians in Andalucia, we will take a look at these enigmatic people and their legacy in Andalucia.

 In 2004 a DNA study was undertaken in the Lebanon and other parts of the Mediterranean.
 It was designed to track the course of the Phoenician people over time.
 Without going into the technicalities the study revealed the origin of a group of people in the Levant over 12,000 years ago.
 This is quite a significant geological period since it is slap bang in the middle of the Younger Dryas, a period from 12,900 to 11,700 years ago.
 The Younger Dryas was the most recent cold snap during the gradual warming period experienced since the last glacial maximum that occurred about 27,000 to 24,000 years ago.

 The Neolithic allowed the development of permanent settlements.
-At first settlements were capable of housing a family or extended family, then what we would think of as hamlets, a few families, followed by many families, villages and so on.
-The larger the settlement the more infrastructure, work specialisation and administration was required to sustain the settlement.
-Between 6,000 and 5,000 BCE a fishing settlement was established at the coastal site of a modern city, Byblos in Lebanon.
-By 4,500 BCE it was a small town.
+At first, settlements were capable of housing a family or extended family, then what we would think of as hamlets, a few families, followed by many families, villages and so on.
+The larger the settlement the more infrastructure, work specialisation and administration were required to sustain the settlement.
+Between 6,000 and 5,000 BC, a fishing settlement was established at the coastal site of a modern city, Byblos in Lebanon.
+By 4,500 BC it was a small town.

-We now jump to Egypt where, between 3,500 and 3,200 BCE a temple was built at Heirakonpolis, then the largest city on the Upper Nile.
+We now jump to Egypt where between 3,500 and 3,200 BC a temple was built at Heirakonpolis, then the largest city on the Upper Nile.
 The front edifice was supported by four huge cedar pillars.
-The cedar originated in the Lebanon and had been towed down the coast by the seamen of Byblos and, at the mouth of the Nile, the logs had been handed over to Egyptian seamen who used reed river boats totally unsuitable for journeys at sea who had in turn taken the logs upriver to Heirakonpolis.
-In treeless Egypt cedar became a valued and desirable commodity amongst the expanding elite and the people of Byblos apparently benefited from the trade.
+The cedar originated in the Lebanon and had been towed down the coast by the seamen of Byblos and, at the mouth of the Nile, the logs had been handed over to Egyptian seamen who used reed riverboats totally unsuitable for journeys at sea who had in turn taken the logs upriver to Heirakonpolis.
+In treeless Egypt, cedar became a valued and desirable commodity amongst the expanding elite and the people of Byblos apparently benefited from the trade.